Cambridge Children’s Hospital is a world first hospital which will provide a whole new way of caring for children and young people.

 With a university research facility within, it will integrate cutting-edge treatments and technology, bringing physical and mental health together and using genomic medicine to not just treat diseases but prevent them completely.
 It will put the child at the centre of everything and draw on telehealth technology to connect people beyond walls and treat young people as close to home as possible.

 Cambridge Children's Hospital had the first stage of its business case (the Strategic Outline Case) approved by the Department of Health and Social Care and NHS England & NHS Improvement in April 2020.
-Work continues on developing the Outline Business Case, which is expected to be submitted in the Autumn 2022.
+The Outline Business Case was submitted back in December 2022 and work is underway on developing the final stage of the hospital's business case - the Full Business Case (FBC) - throughout 2023.

 In March 2022 the early external hospital designs were approved by the Cambridge City Council planning committee.
 The project is proceeding apace with workstreams in full flow to integrate physical and mental health care, to actively engage health providers, children and their families across the region, to develop design and construction plans, and – crucially - to attract more than £100 million in philanthropic funding to add to the commitment of £100 million of public money announced in late 2018 by then Health Secretary Matt Hancock.